 Surgery to improve the appearance of large, long, or droopy nipples and overly large or puffy areolas can enhance the size and shape of your breasts.
-Dr. Paul G. Ruff IV, M.D., FACS specializes cosmetic breast enhancement procedures such as nipple or areola reduction.
-In Washington, D.C., Dr. Ruff works with you to get excellent results that achieve your cosmetic goals.
+Dr. Paul G. Ruff IV, M.D., FACS and our team of board certified plastic surgeons specialize cosmetic breast enhancement procedures such as nipple or areola reduction.
+In Washington, D.C., our surgeons work with you to get excellent results that achieve your cosmetic goals.

-If you're insecure about the size of your nipples, the dark area surrounding them, or both, request a consultation online to meet with Dr. Ruff at his Washington, D.C. office to discuss whether nipple or areola reduction surgery is appropriate for you.
+If you’re insecure about the size of your nipples, the dark area surrounding them, or both, request a consultation online their Washington, D.C. office to discuss whether nipple or areola reduction surgery is appropriate for you.
 Or call our office at (202) 785-4187 to speak with a member of the West End Plastic Surgery staff to schedule a consultation.

 We’re as thrilled with our patients’ results as they are.
 Check out our before-and-after photo gallery and see for yourself the kind of work our talented surgeons do.

 Are You a Good Candidate for Nipple or Areola Reduction?

 If you are in general good health and have a clear understanding of the limitations and potential results of your nipple or areola reduction, you are an ideal candidate for the procedure.

 At your consultation with your surgeon, they provide a clear understanding of the procedure, as well as an accurate picture of how your breasts will look after the surgery.